learners143/advance-form-validator/README.md

 ### Type Validation:

 - `type`: 'string' - Ensures the field is a string.
-- `type`: 'number' - Ensures the field is a number.
+- `type`: 'number' - Ensures the field is a phone number.
 - `type`: 'email' - Ensures the field is a valid email address.
-- `type`: 'phone' - Ensures the field is a valid phone number.
 - `type`: 'file' - Ensures the field is a valid file with type and size constraints.

 ### Required Field: